 - After baking, immediately turn cake upside down on a wire cake rack.

 - Place a wet dish towel over the outside of the pan (to help loosen the cake).
 Let pan and cake sit until cool.

 - Gently remove pan from the cake and let cake cool completely before decorating.

 TO DECORATE THE CAKE:

 - Ice the cake with a thin layer of white icing.
-Place the iced caked in the refrigerator until icing is hard and set.
+Place the iced caked in the refrigerator or freezer until icing is hard and set, about 20 minutes.